Getting the scene boundaries right ( and with music)

 Does the new scene establish itself immediately - a 'hard' into?
 Or slowly - a 'soft' into?

-RULE: If the new scene is a 'soft' into - then you nearly always do NOT have a silence between scenes, but a crossfade.
+RULE: If the new scene is a 'soft' into - then you nearly always do NOT have a silence between scenes.
+You have a crossfade.
 Try out alternatives - and you decide.

 2. What is the design of the play and this sequence overall?